-1st Floor

 Phone: (515) 256-4646

 RFPMED-18-015@dhs.state.ia.us

 RFP Purpose.

 The purpose of this Request for Proposal (RFP) is to solicit proposals that will enable the Department of Human Services (Agency) to select the most qualified contractor to conduct Quality Improvement Organization functions and other related activities for the Iowa Medicaid program.